I Know a Man

 This reminds me what Bly gets right about masculinity: the initiation.
 Forget the biological explanation for its existence; toss away the warrior tropes.
 (Bly, to his credit, told his audiences that his warriors were metaphoric.)
 Young men often seek older men to shepherd them into adulthood.
 Lacking role models, they falter.
 Of those who join hate groups, nearly all were abandoned by their fathers, Kimmel notes in Healing from Hate (2018).
 Robert Bly was never my poetic “father,” but in rereading him I’m reminded that I had one: an older male poet who showed me, by example, that poetry could be for guys.
 This seems silly to admit today; American letters is still a worryingly fraternal affair.
 But as a bullied teen in the Cleveland suburbs, I thought poetry was for “sissies.”
 It helped to meet someone other than my parents—bless their feminist hearts—who gave me permission to keep on.
 When I started my M.F.A., the only guy in my cohort of ten, I did not question my masculinity.
 It had already expanded to include poems.

 Christopher Kempf is from my generation, a poet who grew up, like I did, in Ohio.
 We both moved, for a time, to California.
 We both see, in contemporary America, an analog to ancient Rome.
-(We are, I should note, friendly.)
+(We are, I should note, friends.)
 It’s his engagement with masculinity, however, that drew me to this book.
 As its title implies, Late in the Empire of Men is that rare collection, by a white, heterosexual man, that scrutinizes and criticizes American manhood—and the poet’s manhood too.
 “A man, // after all, enters / myth only so many ways in this century,” Kempf writes; “Proficiency / at killing things is one” (“The Indianapolis 500”).
 This is just one of many quotable and distressingly topical lines.
 (I think of shootings in Gilroy, El Paso, and Dayton.)
 Kempf, I’m excited to say, is a poet whose lyricism and learning connect male violence to one of its most insidious sources: empire.

 Empires are in abundant decline in this book, from an opening epigraph (Oswald Spengler’s The Decline of the West) to historical ruins (the pyramids), from wagon trains (the Oregon Trail) to highways West.
 Two American wars provide an imperial frame of reference: the first Gulf War that Kempf watched on TV with his sister, and the second, which claimed the lives of two friends.
 The book advances the following insight subtly and with great success: the American empire draws its power from a pool of masculine violence.
 Foreign wars extend the empire; our (mostly) male soldiers are its victims and its fuel.
 Kempf writes about these men with affectionate remorse.
 “We grow / the empire’s dead devotedly / here in Ohio,” he tells us, before explaining why Ohio men participate in their own demise.
 They are “made / to endure ruin / beautifully, like a man” (“Death of the Star High School Running Back”).